- MFA + Māori embassy legalisation handled in-house

-If you are about to convert your Power of Attorney (POA) (หนังสือมอบอำนาจ) for use under a Māori reading authority, this page distils what our team has learnt across thousands of identical files.
-Whether this single file is the last item on a relocation checklist or the first item on a probate one, our in-house court-grade translator with ten-plus years of legalisation experience delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the sections that follow walk through every gate (translation → notary → MFA → embassy → courier) with concrete fees in Thai baht and realistic working-day windows.
+If you are about to convert your Power of Attorney (POA) (หนังสือมอบอำนาจ) for use under a Māori reading authority, this page distils what our team has learnt across a long run of identical files.
+Whether this single file is the last item on a relocation checklist or the first item on a probate one, our in-house court-grade translator with ten-plus years of legalisation experience delivers a court-grade translation accepted by Thailand's Ministry of Foreign Affairs, the relevant embassy in Bangkok, and the receiving authority in the destination country; the rest of this page is a working brief: day-by-day calendars, quotation criteria, name-spelling rules and a checklist you can hand to whoever has signing authority on your file.

 Why a specialist Māori translator matters for Power of Attorney (POA)